OUTPATIENT US Clinical experience

 Among the conditions you will encounter in the practice (please note that this is not an exhaustive list):

-Procedures performed in the office include nerve conduction testing, EEG, and concussion testing.
+Procedures performed in the office include nerve conduction testing, EEG, concussion testing, and Botox injections for treatment of migraines.
+Rotoators will have the opportunity to observe these procedures.

 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision: